galaxychain-labs/galaxy.whitepaper/galaxy.whitepaper.md

 The first version of Galaxy will choose **DPoS** algorithm for choosing the network validator and **HotStuff** for achieving instant block finality.
 In the future in case there are better algorithms out there the community will decide whether or not to switch to a new consenus algorithm.

-# Implementation Choices
+# Implementation choices

 - **WASM** as a virtual machine will be by default supported, in order to provide a strong base for running versatile and powerful smart contracts;
-- Galaxy will choose **Antelope** (originally named **EOSIO**) blockchain core code as a base for its performance and modularity design.
-Galaxy will inject new creation and innovation into the Antelope core for achieving the key objectives that cannot be seen elsewhere.
-As a result, the main programming language will be continue to be **C++** as adopted in Antelope code but it remains open for other morden language like Rust/Golang while the protocol is neutural to the implementation languages.
+- Galaxy will choose **Antelope** (originally named **EOSIO**) blockchain core code as a base for its excellent performance and modularity design.
+What's more exciting is that Galaxy will inject new creation and innovation into the Antelope core for achieving the key objectives that cannot be seen elsewhere.
+As a result, the main programming language will be continue to be **C++** as adopted in Antelope code but it remains open for other morden language like Rust/Golang while the protocol is neutural to the implementation languages as well as the foundational code.